 Whilst universities in the UK are regulated by the government, in the US colleges are free to do what they like.
 However, if they are state attributed colleges this is not the case.
-Interestingly, if you apply to a state college such as University of Chicago, the majority of students accepted onto the course will be locals from this state.
+Interestingly, if you apply to a state college such as University of North Carolina at Chapel Hill, the majority of students accepted onto the course will be locals from this state.

 We asked UK Study Centre tutor, Dr Nina-Marie Gardner, her thoughts on the main differences between studying in the UK and USA.
 Dr Gardner studied at both Yale University and Royal Holloway, she now prepares UKSC students for their American college applications and assists with the preparation of theses, personal statements and general essay writing.